-Because of the demands of endurance sports, it's very easy to under-eat when trying cut weight making it unwise to focus on this as your primary goal.
+Because of the demands of sports like CrossFit(tm) , it's very easy to under-eat when trying cut weight making it unwise to focus on this as your primary goal.
 A low EA will only negatively affect performance and health.
 This is why if body composition is an area that needs improvement then a carefully periodised strategy over the season should be implemented rather than a short-term plan.
 It makes sense to 'programme body comp goals in the base phase of training or well out of competition to minimise loss of performance' (Nutrition and Athletic performance, 2015), where there should also be an emphasis on preserving muscle mass whilst reducing fat mass.
 A stronger athlete is a better athlete after all.

 3. - Thou shall eat properly around training

 It is far more important to look collectively at how much you eat rather than the timing, however correct nutrient timing is still very important for fuelling your workouts, mitigating fatigue, facilitating maximum adaptation to training and to improve recovery.

 It’s very easy to focus on the ‘exciting’ parts of building your diet and sometimes forget the smaller yet integral part of staying healthy, like eating enough veg.
 Often overlooked, ensuring you consume enough vitamins and minerals we require in small amounts will help keep your body functioning properly for things like energy, bone health, immunity, recovery from exercise and injury.
 In most cases, providing you’re eating a well-balanced diet then additional supplementation should not be required and will not lead to an improvement in performance or health.